charliedondapati/PLM/README.rst

 Authors & Acknowledgements:
  - See the included AUTHORS file for more information.
- - Special thanks to the author or the paper [1] - Yimin Yang, Comp.
-Sc, Lakehead University.
+ - Special thanks to Yimin Yang, Comp.
+Sc, Lakehead University (the author of the paper [1]).

 License:
  This software is licensed under the BSD License.
 See the included LICENSE file for more information.